Proven-Paradox/shaper-system/Handbook.md

 The first time you would have one of your [Buff Track](#buff-tracks) reduced each battle, ignore the effect.
 For the purposes of this Lesson, a period of 30 minutes or longer without being in mortal peril is considered a separate combat.

 #### Double Ward
 When you use [Ward](#ward), you may choose to increase the cost to 3 MP.
-If you do, you may choose a second element.
+If you do, you may choose a second element for which you have [Elemental Attunement](#elemental-attunement).
 The applied ward protects against both kind of damage.
 The ward is still expended after protecting against a single Ability.
 This counts as paying an Overload cost.

 #### Elemental Attunement
 When you gain this Lesson, pick one of the following: Fire, Cold, Sky, Earth, Light, or Dark.
 Whenever you use an Ability with the [Elemental] tag, you may chose to deal damage of the corresponding type.